 How counselling can help

 As a person-centred counsellor, I hold the belief that we all have the answers we seek within ourselves.
-At times though, it’s hard to trust our inner guidance whilst struggling with the issues and problems that are affecting us.
-For some, sharing worries with friends or family can be a valuable support however, talking therapies can offer the necessary time and space to talk things through in a more open way and at a deeper level, without feeling like a burden to others, without advice or judgement, helping you to view things differently and enabling you to gain insight into how to move forward.
+At times though it can be hard to trust our inner guidance, whilst struggling with the issues and problems that are affecting us.
+For some, sharing worries with friends or family can be a valuable support however, talking therapies can offer the necessary time, space and freedom to talk things through in a more open way and at a deeper level – without feeling like a burden to others, without advice or judgement – helping you to view things differently and enabling you to gain insight into how to move forward.

 What to expect in your first session

 Choosing the right counsellor for you is an important decision.
 It is essential to find someone with whom you feel you can connect, someone who enables you to feel safe, relaxed and has the skills, understanding and experience to help you get the best from your sessions.
 I offer a free 30 minute initial meeting, where I will explain what you can expect from counselling and you will have the opportunity to ask questions.
 At the end of the session you can decide whether you want to continue.
 Should you wish to proceed we would then have an assessment session where we can discuss your circumstances in greater detail.

 Sessions are 50 minutes in duration and are arranged for a mutually agreed regular time.
 There is no fixed number of counselling sessions – everybody is different – progress and the need for further sessions is reviewed on a regular basis.

 I am a fully qualified and registered counsellor.